immune-gmbh/tpm-vuln-checker/README.md

 * Windows Vista+ or Linux operating system

 ## Installation
-* Install Golang on your system by following the instructions for your operating system on the official Golang website.

 * Download the latest release of the tpm-vuln-checker library from the following link: [Releases](https://github.com/immune-gmbh/tpm-vuln-checker/releases/latest
 )